ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

     - `npm install ./chartiq-x.x.x.tgz` to install the charting library
     - `npm install` to install the rest of the dependencies
     - `npm start` to start up the development server
-5. Open your browser to [http://localhost:4200](http://localhost:4200) to see the working application
+5. Open your browser to [http://localhost:4200](http://localhost:4200) to load the application

 ## Enabling add-ons